microsoft/pxt-adafruit/docs/projects/hotpotato/code.md

 ## Last step

-Now add a `theater chase` animation and `wawawawaa` playsound once the game ends (completes the while loop).
-You can change the animation and playsound using the drop down selection in these blocks.
+Now add a `theater chase` animation and `wawawawaa` playSound once the game ends (completes the while loop).
+You can change the animation and playSound using the drop down selection in these blocks.

 ```blocks
 let delay = 0